Andrew Földi: Biography

 Andrew Foldi was born on 20 July 1926, in Budapest, Hungary.
-As an infant, his highly musical grandmother recognized his perfect pitch, as he was humming Don Giovanni in key before his first words.
+When he was an infant, his highly musical grandmother recognized his perfect pitch, as he was humming Don Giovanni in key before his first words.
 Foldi fled Hungary in 1939 with his father, and was raised in Chicago, Illinois and attended the University of Chicago, and studied voice with Martial Singher.

 Foldi made his professional debut in 1954, as Biondello in Vittorio Giannini's The Taming of the Shrew in the first season of the Lyric Opera of Chicago; for his second professional performance, the young singer was cast as Doctor Grenvil in La traviata starring Maria Callas and Tito Gobbi.
 He was selected by John Crosby as one of the original 14 cast members in the inaugural 1957 season at the Santa Fe Opera, which included working under the baton of Igor Stravinsky in Oedipus Rex.
 Andrew Foldi was selected by intendant Herbert Graf as leading bass at the Zürich Opera in 1961.
 Foldi established himself as a character actor of the first rank in other opera houses throughout Europe and the U.S., among them La Scala, Wiener Staatsoper, Züricher Opernhaus, Glyndebourne Opera, Cincinnati Zoo Opera.
 He created the roles of Mr. Parker in Norman Dello Joio's Blood Moon at San Francisco Opera (1961) and John W. Diller in Armin Schibler's dance-burlesque Blackwood & Co.
 (Das Jubliämsbett) at Zürich Opera (1962).